bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="script.js - add file extension to munising image in 'options' array." />
 </p>

-Okay, well, I must have had a typo somewhere, so let\'s go back into my code and we\'ll investigate the script, that JS file.
-Here we are in line 2, and we can see that I forgot to include the file extension, I don\'t remember what it is.
+Okay, well, I must have had a typo somewhere, so let&apos;s go back into my code and we&apos;ll investigate the script, that JS file.
+Here we are in line 2, and we can see that I forgot to include the file extension, I don&apos;t remember what it is.
 It was .jpg, so I need to replace this with **munising.jpg**.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 231. test options images with inspect element (139) ~~~~~~~~~~~~~~~~~~~~-->